ariannamethod/Arianna/README.md

 The username is retrieved automatically from Telegram, so no additional configuration is required.

+### DeepSeek integration

+Set `DEEPSEEK_API_KEY` in your `.env` to enable calls to the DeepSeek model.
+Use the `/ds` command followed by your prompt to send a message through DeepSeek.
+The regular conversation history with OpenAI is preserved when you use this command.

 ## Deployment

 A simple [Procfile](./Procfile) is provided for platforms such as Heroku: